ZhenHuangLab/Blog/content/about/index.md

 * Undergrad in Zhejiang University now, visiting student at MB&B, Yale Med School(Jul-Oct 2023)
 * Currently working on [cryo-EM(Biophysics & Biochemistry)](../research/)
 * Love Biology & Astronomy
-* Like tinkering with things, DIY gives me a strong sense of accomplishment
+* DIY!
-* Have a passion for logic and reasoning, enjoy viewing biology from a physics and CS perspective
+* Enjoy viewing biology from a physics and CS perspective
 * Especially interested in studying image formation and processing. **Images shape our perception of the WORLD!**

 btw, [why setting up this webite?](../posts/hello-blog/)